ds828/py-telegram-bot-client/README.md

 # Telegram Bot API Client

 A telegram bot API client is written in python 3.5+ and currently compatible with Telegram Bot API 5.3 and later.
-The reason for writing this bot utility is that I wish to run multi telegram bots which could have same or different business logic **(route policy)** in one process .
+The reason for writing this bot utility is that I wish to run multi telegram bots which could have same or different business logic **(route policy)** in one process.
 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.
+It is running well for https://t.me/daolebot from https://daole.me

+# 5.4.2
+1. change a list of regex patterns of regex_match into *args of regex patterns
+2. add a example/regex_match.py for regex_match's usage

 # Update  5.4.1
 Fix bugs